-Amidst Istanbul’s iconic attractions, the Basilica Cistern is a totally an offbeat experience and part of Turkey’s rich cultural heritage.
+Amidst Istanbul’s iconic attractions, the Basilica Cistern is a totally offbeat experience and part of Turkey’s rich cultural heritage.
 Inside, there is silence and mystery, making it one of the spookiest places in Europe.

 Spookiest Places in Europe with a Literary Connection

-Contributed by Cass from Cassie the Hag
+By Cass from Cassie the Hag

-Continue admiring Sighisoara’s gorgeous walled old town, including the citadel, clock tower and churches, before heading to Brasov to continue your trip.
+Continue admiring Sighisoara’s gorgeous walled old town, including the citadel, clock tower, and churches, before heading to Brasov to continue your trip.
 From here you can visit what the locals tell tourists is Dracula’s old haunt – the spooky Bran Castle!

 While the entire region of Transylvania is worthy of your attention, the small city of Sighisoara particularly stays in my mind.
-On the surface, the vibrant streets of brightly painted historical architecture and medieval buildings make it sweet, Instagram-worthy place.
+On the surface, the vibrant streets of brightly painted historical architecture and medieval buildings make it a sweet, Instagram-worthy place.
 But those with knowledge of where real vampires hang out in Europe know it is famous for another reason – supposedly, Sighisoara is the birthplace of Dracula!

 Have a traditional meal at Casa Vlad Dracul as this restaurant is allegedly where he was born and you can visit his old room!
 Though don’t worry, although the real-life Vlad Dracul – more famously known as ‘Vlad the Impaler’ was rumoured to drink the blood of enemies, the restaurant here has no human options (in fact, the building has actually been rebuilt since then).
-In fact, you can even tuck into a Romanian vegetarian and vegan options, such as bean stew, polenta and zakuska.
+In fact, you can even tuck into Romanian vegetarian and vegan options, such as bean stew, polenta, and zakuska.

 Bran Castle, Transylvania

-Contributed by Sean from LivingOutLau
+Sean from LivingOutLau

 Located in the mysterious region of Transylvania is one of the spookiest places in Europe – Bran Castle, aka Dracula’s Castle.
 For anyone unfamiliar with Dracula, it is an 1897 gothic horror novel written by the famous writer Bram Stoker.
-In the novel, Count Dracula is a horrific vampire that does any sorts of gruesome things to his prey.
+In the novel, Count Dracula is a horrific vampire that does all sorts of gruesome things to his prey.
 Based on the description of the castle in the novel, it was believed (though erroneously) that Bran Castle is the home of Dracula.